 Interested in a few more facts and ideas?
 Keep reading for some fascinating information about this beloved "Irish" ballad.

-Here are some fun facts about Red is the Rose.
+Here are five fun facts about Red is the Rose.
 Hopefully they will entice you to sing along next time you hear it!

 Come over the hills, my bonnie Irish lass